xoxor4d/gta4-rtx/README.md

 - Static game objects rendered via fixed function which increases performance
 - Cascaded anti culling of static objects (__wip__ - not perfect yet)
 - All game lights are translated to remix light by the compatibility mod
-- Dynamic emissive surfaces work (vehicle headlights, building windows)
+- Dynamic emissive surfaces work (vehicle headlights, building-windows)
 - Working sun
 - Dynamic wetness that works similar to the original game (only outdoors and with falloff on angled surfaces)
+- Translation adjustment of remix runtime variables based on timecycle settings
 - Mobilephone works (but it is 3D and currently scales with the camera fov)
 - Modified vertex shaders (based on FusionFix) so that remix is able to capture surface normals
-- FusionFix compatible (to some degree)
+- FusionFix compatible (to some degree - still causes some conflicts)

 ###### The bad:
 - Mobilephone UI can look a little broken